Healthy start: The importance of regular check ups for babies and children

 • Vaccination history

-Ask your child’s paediatrician to fill in this essential record at every visit, but also use your visits to talk about other important matters, such as:
+Ask your child's paediatrician to fill in this essential record at every visit (and scan your child's booklet after every health check so that you have a digital back up).
+Also use your visits to talk about other important matters, such as:

 • Infant feeding, especially the importance of breastfeeding (if you are able to breastfeed) and weaning to solids